Donna Miller

 What’s the best career advice you’ve ever received?

 The best career advice I’ve ever received is to understand how your role fits into the bigger picture.
-Once you see that, you can focus on delivering meaningful results.
-Building credibility through consistency, reliability, and accountability is key to making a lasting impact.
+Once you do, you can focus on delivering meaningful results and building credibility through consistency, reliability, and accountability to ensure those results have a lasting impact.

 What are the biggest challenges or opportunities in your field right now?

-One of the biggest challenges in my field is balancing financial sustainability with delivering high-quality care in long-term care and retirement homes.
-At the same time, the senior market represents a significant opportunity in Canada, allowing us to make a meaningful impact while addressing the needs of this growing population.
+One of the biggest challenges in my field is balancing financial sustainability with delivering high-quality care to seniors in long-term care.
+At the same time, the senior market represents a significant opportunity in Ontario, Canada, allowing us to make a meaningful impact while addressing the needs of this growing population.

 What values are most important to you in your work and personal life?